 ATTRACTION and VENUE UPDATES

 1st Avenue South

-The debut of the 6,800-seat, state-of-the-art Ascend Amphitheater at The Green at Riverfront Park takes place on July 30.
+The debut of the 6,800-seat, state-of-the-art Ascend Amphitheater at The Green at Riverfront Park was in July 2015.
 Ascend Amphitheater is a part of the West Riverfront Park redevelopment project in downtown Nashville.

 The Band Box